About Us

 We work with interested groups to developed tailored programmes according to time available, prior knowledge and desired outcomes of participants.

 We also offer regular learning opportunities open to the public.
 These two-day courses are hosted by the Canterbury Workers’ Educational Association (CWEA).
-Our next course “Understanding the Treaty in 2024” will be held 24 & 26 September.
-Visit the CWEA website for more information and to enrol.
+Our next course “Understanding the Treaty in 2026” will be held on 2 & 9 May 2026.

 Our sessions are inclusive and non-confrontational and are designed to give everyone in a group the ability to learn from one another’s experiences.
 The aim is to explore what it means to live in this country, what Te Tiriti says, and how to think about and work towards the Treaty as a framework for the future.